T&I Credit Union and MSGCU Merger News and FAQ

 While you will not have access to statements or transaction history in MSGCU’s online or mobile banking, team members will be able to help you in a branch office or over the phone if needed.

-How do I access statements?
+How do I access statements going forward?

 Statements can be mailed to you, or you can elect to receive them electronically (eStatements) while you are registering for online and mobile banking.
 Paper statements are distributed after month-end and are generally delivered within a few business days, depending upon your mail delivery.